shibatch/grantback/GUIDE_FOR_ADOPTERS_V0.1.1.md

   * \[Year\] and \[Licensor's Name or Channel Name / Operator\] (in the Copyright notice section of the License Template): The current year and your legal name, channel name, or operating entity name.
     * (A Note on Your Copyright Line): The format Copyright (c) \[Year\] \[Your Name/Entity\] is common.
 For content like your VODs, you might also choose to state, for example: "Copyright (c) \[Year\] \[Your Channel Name\].
 My VODs under this license are offered via the VOD Reaction License Version 0.1.1."
 The phrase "All rights reserved." (often seen with software) is generally optional for content, as your rights are reserved by copyright law anyway, and Section 5 of the License Template ("Reservation of Rights") already clarifies this.
 Select a style that you are comfortable with for your channel.
   * \[Licensor's Designated Channel Name for Attribution\] (in Definition 1.f and Section 3.b of the License Template): The specific channel name you want *your* Licensees (your VOD reusers) to credit when they use your VODs.
+  * Important Considerations When Choosing/Adding Permitted Platforms:
+    * Original Context of the License Template: This License Template was primarily written with Twitch and YouTube in mind as common distribution platforms for Streamed Works, due to their widespread use and features.
+    * Your Choice and Responsibility: As the Licensor adopting this template, you have the flexibility to designate other platforms.
+However, the responsibility for this choice rests entirely with you.
+    * If you add platforms beyond or instead of Twitch and YouTube, you MUST confirm the following:
+      * Functional Compatibility with this License: The platform must genuinely support the core mechanisms and spirit of the VOD Reaction License.
+Key functionalities to verify include:
+        * The platform's general ability to host and publicly display video content.
+        * Clear and practical ways for Licensees to provide Attribution to you (as required by Clause 3.b of your License).
+        * Reasonable public access to content and features that allow the grant-back rights (Clause 4 of your License) to operate as intended (e.g., for you to view and potentially reuse their work).
+      * No Conflict with the Platform's Terms of Service (ToS):
+        * The chosen platform's own Terms of Service must not conflict with the rights granted or obligations imposed by your VOD Reaction License.
+        * If a platform's ToS would prevent or fundamentally contradict how this license is meant to work, that platform should not be listed by you as a Permitted Platform.
+    * Guidance if Unsure: If you are unsure about a platform's suitability regarding these points, it is advisable to conduct thorough research, seek advice if necessary, or limit your Permitted Platforms to those you are confident are compatible (such as Twitch and YouTube).
 * Important: Ensure all bracketed placeholders \[...\] are correctly and consistently updated with *your* specific information.
 This customized text will become *your* license that *you* offer to your community.
 To use the name "VOD Reaction License Version 0.1.1" for your license, please modify only the content within these placeholders.
 For guidance on making other types of changes, or if this template doesn't precisely fit your needs, please refer to Section 6 of this guide ("Using and Modifying This License Template").

 Step 2.3: Customize and Host Your License Documents Publicly